animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

-When Apache Shiro is on the `CLASSPATH` of the servers in the cluster and one or more Apache Shiro `Realms` have been defined as beans in the Spring container, {sdg-name} detects this configuration and uses Apache Shiro as the security provider to secure your {data-store-name} servers when the `@EnableSecurity` annotation is used.
+When Apache Shiro is on the `CLASSPATH` of the servers in the cluster and one or more Apache Shiro `Realms` have been defined as beans in the Spring container, Spring Data for GemFire detects this configuration and uses Apache Shiro as the security provider to secure your GemFire servers when the `@EnableSecurity` annotation is used.

 </div>